This post contains affiliate links and we make a small commission for purchases made using these links.

 The Truth About It

-I want you to know though, I don’t do this perfectly every Sunday.
+I don’t do this perfectly every Sunday.
 Some weeks it’s quick.
 Some weeks I skip parts of it.
-Some weeks it doesn’t happen at all (full transparency).
+Some weeks it doesn’t happen at all (full transparency here, haha).

-But, coming back to it is what makes the biggest difference.
-It’s not about doing everything, it’s about the routine of doing it, and that’s a big part of why homemaking still matters.
+But I always come back to it (in some form), and I think that’s what makes the biggest difference.
+It’s not about doing everything perfectly, it’s about having something to return to, and continuing on when the wheels have come off.
+And honestly, that’s a big part of why I believe in my heart that homemaking still matters.